Nurture and Behaviour Support Mentor

 Key Responsibilities:

-Provide hands-on support in the classroom, helping students access learning activities alongside the Class Teacher.
+• Provide hands-on support in lessons, helping pupils access learning alongside the Class Teacher.

-Build positive, trusting relationships that make every pupil feel safe, respected, and understood.
+• Build positive, trusting relationships that help every child feel respected and understood.

-Use trauma-informed and positive behaviour support strategies to help students regulate emotions and develop resilience.
+• Use trauma-informed and positive behaviour support strategies to help pupils regulate emotions.

-Assist teachers in planning and delivering tailored lessons and interventions that meet individual learning needs.
+• Support teachers in delivering tailored interventions and individual learning plans.

-Encourage independence and social interaction through structured and creative learning opportunities.
+• Encourage independence, social interaction and engagement through structured and creative activities.

-Respond calmly to challenging behaviour, using patience, empathy, and de-escalation techniques.
+• Respond calmly and confidently to challenging behaviour using empathy and de-escalation techniques.

-Work collaboratively with teachers, therapists, and the wider staff team to create a consistent and supportive learning environment.
+• Work collaboratively with teachers, therapists and the wider SEN team to create a consistent, supportive learning environment.

 What We’re Looking For:

-GCSE Maths and English (Grade 4/C or equivalent) essential.
+• GCSE Maths and English (Grade 4/C or equivalent).

-Experience supporting children with SEMH, ASD, or additional needs.
+• Experience supporting children with SEMH, ASD or additional learning needs.

 Why Join Us?

-Work directly in the classroom, helping children overcome barriers to learning.
+• Work directly with pupils, helping them overcome barriers to learning.

-Access to over 20 free CPD training courses, including trauma-informed practice and behaviour management.
+• Access over 20 free CPD training courses, including trauma-informed practice and behaviour management.

-Weekly PAYE pay and help to secure permanent opportunities.
+• Weekly PAYE pay and help securing permanent roles.

-Real career progression within the SEN and SEMH education sector.
+• Real opportunities for career progression within the SEN, SEMH and specialist education sectors.

 Safeguarding and Equality